kikiutils/node-shared/README.md

 That's it!
 You're ready to use this package in your project.
 Check out the [function instructions](#functions) below ✨.

+> [!NOTE]
+> When installing this package, not all required dependencies will be installed.
+If a function uses specific functionalities, you will need to install the corresponding dependencies manually.
+>
+> For example, if there is a file that uses axios, you will need to manually install axios.

 ## Functions

 Some functions or the top of files will have related comments and examples.